mrcmn/mrcmn.github.io/theory_md/roles-and-profiles-example.md

   }
 ```

-Just as before, we can take the code example above and wrap it in a simple profile class and store it in the within `site-modules/profile/manifests` directory in the control repo:
+Just as before, we can take the code example above and wrap it in a simple profile class and store it in the within `site-modules/profile/manifests` directory in the Control Repo:

 firewall.pp